daemonbsd56/nyx/README.md

 		# baseinstall

 * Install an init to system.
-Currently rc-init (bsd-init style) and lfs-bootscript (init provided by LFS) is available.
+Currently rc-init (bsd-init style) and lfs-bootscripts (init provided by LFS) is available.
 Run `scratch -s rcinit` to search available daemon for rc-init, `scratch -s lfsbootscripts` to search available daemon for lfs-bootscripts.

 		# scratch -i -p rc-init